 Economic resiliency refers to the ability of a regional economy to cope with hardship.
-According to the EDA, economic resiliency includes the following three attributes: the ability to recover quickly from a shock, the ability to withstand a shock, and the ability to avoid the shock altogether.27 Many of these characteristics arise from local institutions, businesses, and neighborhoods along with coordinated region-level planning.
-Building economic resilience into a regional economy requires the ability to anticipate risk, evaluate how that risk can impact key economic assets, and build a responsive capacity, all activities that can be facilitated through regional CEDS planning.
+According to the EDA, economic resiliency includes the following three attributes: the ability to recover quickly from a shock, the ability to withstand a shock, and the ability to avoid the shock altogether.
+A partnership between local institutions, businesses, and neighborhoods is necessary to achieve true resiliency, along with coordinated regional-level planning.
+The Bear River Band understands the importance of building responsive capacity through anticipating risk and evaluating how risk can impact key assets.